Each novel tells a character’s story but there are themes and motifs that pop up in one or more of my novels or short fiction.

 The book delicately reveals the dedication of partners and the kindness of strangers’

-What inspires me is that time and again when we set our faces to life’s challenges we find resilience and strength and we achieve amazing things.
-Despite everything, we have the optimism to find life enriching, exciting, rewarding.
+What inspires me is that time and again when we set our faces to life’s challenges we can find resilience and strength.
+Despite everything, we have the capacity to find life enriching, exciting, rewarding.

 And what continues to give me hope is how willing we are as individuals and as a community to reach out to others.
 We find it in ourselves to offer a moment of kindness, a hand of friendship, a gesture of compassion.